Abo-Soile/SOILE-Backend/docs/functions.rst

 .. js:function:: readtext(object)

-    Returns what is currently written in the specified ref :js:func:`textbox` or :js:func:`textarea`.
+    Returns what is currently written in the specified :js:func:`textbox` or :js:func:`textarea`.

     :param int width: Width of the textarea
     :returns: Current text in the :js:func:`textbox` or :js:func:`textbox`